Looking after concrete pieces

 Pump stopped working

 First, a note on pumps.
-Submersible pond pumps are a wear item — they're consumable, like a printer cartridge or a car battery.
-Budget pumps last 1–2 years.
-Premium pumps last 3–5+ years.
-Whichever you have, the moving parts wear out and the seals eventually leak.
+Submersible pond pumps are a wear item — consumable, like a printer cartridge or a car battery.
+Most last 1–5 years depending on quality and use.
 This isn't a fault, it's how pumps work.

 Before you replace, check the obvious:

-4. Impeller not clogged with limescale or debris — see descale below.
+- Impeller not clogged with limescale — see descale below.

-Descale the impeller: unplug the pump, lift it out, leave overnight in a bucket of 1:4 white vinegar and water.
-Brush the impeller gently in the morning.
-Reinstall.
-About a third of "dead" pumps come back to life after this.
+Descale the impeller: unplug, lift it out, leave overnight in a bucket of 1:4 white vinegar and water.
+Brush gently in the morning.
+About a third of "dead" pumps come back to life.

 Repair four · also routine